Comparison of Anomaly Detectors: Context Matters: Introduction

 How does this paper avoid the aforementioned deficiencies?
-First, the comparison uses a large number of tabular datasets (40) prepared for anomaly detection~\citep{emmott2013systematic,pevny2016loda} and four image datasets popular in the evaluation of deep models.
-The datasets were chosen according to their appearance in the literature on anomaly detection, which implies that the methods are tested in an environment established in the community.
-We expect classical / deep methods to perform well on tabular / image datasets respectively.
-Second, eight classical methods in comparison serve as a baseline, over which we expect the state of the art deep methods should improve upon (latest compared method~\citep{wang2020advae} was published in 2020).
+First, eight classical methods in comparison serve as a baseline, over which we expect the state-of-the-art deep methods should improve upon (latest compared method~\citep{wang2020advae} was published in 2020).
+Second, the comparison uses a large number of tabular (40) and image (6) datasets popular in the evaluation of deep models.
 Third, all methods have been given the same conditions, which primarily means optimization of hyperparameters, as~\citep{vskvara2018generative} has shown this to have a significant impact.

-The saying \textit{"the journey is more important than the goal"} is a clich\'e, but it is true in our endeavor for a fair comparison.
-We have uncovered many details and design decisions that have a profound effect on the outcome, yet our cross-checking with relevant publications revealed that their authors do not pay sufficient attention to them.
-Listing these details makes the second area of contributions of this paper, as we believe that by demonstrating and discussing their effects, some costly errors can be prevented in the future.

-The list of contributions contains: \begin{enumerate} \item \textbf{The comparison} of classical and deep anomaly detectors on a large number of datasets helps to understand the limits of the state of the art and gives recommendation to practitioners. \item \textbf{Sensitivity study} We have identified optimization of hyperparameters (including anomaly scores, ensembling, and kernels), evaluation protocol, and construction of datasets to be the main sources of variability. \item \textbf{Evaluation pipeline} In line with reproducible research, we publish codes of the evaluation pipeline and compared methods.
-The pipeline automatically downloads datasets, splits them into training, validation, and testing, and calculates the performance metrics. \end{enumerate}
+The list of contributions contains: \begin{enumerate} \item Experimental comparison of classical and deep anomaly detectors on a large number of datasets. \item Identification of the dataset type, hyper-parameter selection strategy, and computational cost as major factors in the selection of the most suitable method. \item We publish codes of the evaluation pipeline and compared methods, including automatic download of datasets, splitting them into training, validation, and testing, and calculating the performance metrics. \end{enumerate}